 Still, it is the only JRPG that has reached the mainstream consciousness in the last decade.
-Other series such as Persona have gathered a growing cult following that makes the series a bankable franchise but not a mainstream one.
+Other series such as Persona have garnered a growing cult following that made the series a bankable franchise, but not a mainstream one.

-We are at a point where a well made RPG that is not a FF game – but holds a considerable budget – can make some noise (Xenoblade Chronicles Series), but we are likely never to see a 90s like return for the genre, an era where every month JRPGS made their way into home consoles accompanied by media coverage and decent budgets for the time.
+We are at a point where a well made RPG that is not a Final Fantasy game – but holds a considerable budget – can make some noise (Xenoblade Chronicles Series), but we are likely never to see a 90s like return for the genre, an era where every month a new JRPG seemly made its way into home consoles accompanied by media coverage and decent budgets for the time.

 Technology made it possible for games outside of the JRPG genre to deliver better stories

-In the 90s it was hard to imagine the day when a first-person shooter would feature a story rivaling that of FFVII’s and maybe even surpassing it in its delivery.
-But then Halo arrived in 2001, and suddenly we didn’t have to read little text boxes or listen to dialog in a passive way during cutscenes.
-Halo delivered a Sci-Fi tour de force, inside of a cinematic experience that put the player right in the middle of the action.
+In the 90s, it was hard to imagine the day when a first-person shooter would feature a story rivaling that of FFVII’s and maybe even surpassing it in its delivery of it.
+But then Halo: Combat Evolved arrived in 2001, and suddenly we didn’t have to read little text boxes or listen to dialog in a passive way during cutscenes.
+Halo delivered a sci-fi tour de force, a cinematic experience that put the player right in the middle of the action.
 It was mind-blowing.
 Technology had finally caught up with the ambitions of game developers, and little by little JRPGs began to lose some of their appeal.
-Other FPS series such as Call of Duty would follow Halo’s lead, and suddenly first-person shooters were dominating sales charts.
+Other FPS series such as Call of Duty would follow Halo’s lead, and suddenly, first-person shooters were dominating sales charts.